Best Switch Walking Sims

 Image: Nintendo Life

-While the terminology around these games might cause some confusion, the (first-person) adventure or narrative-focused 'walking simulator' has made its mark on the gaming landscape over the past decade or so.
+Walking Simulators and narrative games have become more prominent over the past decade.
 The 'walking simulator' term, originally a pejorative descriptor of a genre where 'you just walk about', was quickly reclaimed by fans and developers looking to branch out beyond the common verbs of so many video games, especially first-person ones.

 So, let's take a look — in no particular order — at the best narrative-focused games on Switch.